-What Are Closing Costs?
+What Closing Costs Include

-That being said, the exact division between buyer and seller will depend on your individual circumstances, and can even be a point of negotiation during the buying process.
+That said, the exact division between buyer and seller will depend on your individual circumstances, and can even be a point of negotiation during the buying process.

 Appraisal, inspection, and survey fees.
 It is easy to be wooed by pristine wood floors and a shiplap statement wall, but you and your lender want to make sure that your potential new home is actually worth the purchase price.
 This means paying professionals to double-check that there are no major issues with the house and to provide a current market value.